waggle-sensor/wagman/v3/README.md

 <!--
-waggle_topic=Waggle/Node/Wagman,Wagman Overview
+waggle_topic=IGNORE
 -->

-# WagMan Layout and Features
+# WagMan Firmware Layout and Features

 The WagMan V3.1 board is capable of managing upto 5 devices through power control, power monitoring, heart-beat monitoring and device temperature monitoring.
 The figure below shows a WagMan with annotations